Force and Motion

-Interactive activities and games allow students to take and compare these measurements of motion.
-At the end of the module, the “Take a Note” activity allows students to connect to mathematics content as they compare and take several measurements of distance.
+Interactive activities and games allow students to compare and make these measurements of motion.
+At the end of the module, the Take a Note activity allows students to connect to mathematics content as they compare and order several measurements of distance.

 When K-2 students study Force with Science4Us, they begin to think of force as a push or a pull.
 Students see examples of force on a playground through live videos and experiment with force through hands-on lessons at school.
-An interactive mini-golf game helps students study the effects of force as they decide how to hit the ball.
-Finally, students explore factors and variables as they add what they’ve learned to their digital notebook.
-A special lesson on factors is included to help make teaching factors, controls, and variables easy.
+An interactive mini-golf game allows students to experiment with the effects of force as they decide how much force to use in hitting the ball.

 Students will also learn to predict which objects a magnet will attract and test those predictions through interactive activities.
-The Silly Bulls game allows students to practice the vocabulary they are learning so that they can use scientific terms to describe their explorations with magnets.
+The Silly Bulls game allows students to practice with the vocabulary they are learning so that they can use scientific terms to describe their explorations with magnets.

 Then, students use interactive activities to experiment with these simple machines: lever, pulley, wheel and axle, wedge, screw, and inclined plane.
 Hands-on activities are also available to give students actual experience with simple machines.
-By the end of this module, students will know just how to identify the correct amount of force needed to move an object!
+By the end of this module, students will know just how to decrease the amount of force needed to move an object!